A special note for Elite Muscle Therapy clients:

 What type of needles are used, and why is it called “dry” needling?

 Only sterile, single-use acupuncture needles are used, which are disposed of in a medical sharps container.
 These are solid filaments versus hollow filament syringe needles, which are used for injections.
 Dry needling, therefore, is not the same as trigger point injections as it does not involve the injection of a substance below the skin, lending to the use of the term "dry".
 The needle used in dry needling is also much finer, since a hollow filament is not necessary.

 What to expect during and after a dry needling treatment.

 Most clients do not feel the insertion of the needle, but sometimes the local twitch response elicits a very brief (less than a second) pain response.
 Some people describe this as a little electrical shock; others feel it more like an ache, cramping or tingling sensation.
 Again, the therapeutic response occurs with the elicitation of local twitch responses, which is a good and desirable reaction.

 Responses to treatment are variable.
 Most clients report being sore or achy after the treatment and sometimes describe it as muscle achiness over the area treated and into the areas of trigger point referral symptoms.

-Occasionally there may be some minor bruising in the areas needles have been inserted - this is normal and expected side affect.
+Occasionally there may be some minor bruising in the areas needles have been inserted - this is a normal and expected side effect.

 Typically, the post-needling symptoms can last between a few hours and a couple of days.